How to use Taminations

 "girls".
 The dark hemisphere show the facing

 direction.
-(So this example shows right-handed ocean waves.)
+So this example shows right-handed ocean waves with girls in the center.

 These orange connectors are handholds.
 There's no styling -